Cyclodipeptide synthases: History and research

 From 2002, when the first description of a CDPSs was done, until now, the number of reported CDPSs in databases has experienced a significant growth (800 in June 2017).
 It is probable that these cyclopeptides are implicated in numerous biosynthetic pathways.
 However, their products’ diversity has not been very explored.
-Recently, in a study carried out by frontiers in Microbiology the activity of 32 new CPDS has been described.
+The activity of 32 new CPDS has been described.
 This fact raises the number of experimentally characterized CDPS up to 100 (approximately).
 Moreover, this research has identified several consensus sequences associated to the formation of a specific cyclodipeptide, enhancing the predictive model of specificity of CDPS.
 This improved prediction method facilitates the deciphering of independent ways of CDPS.

 Structure

 CDPSs don’t have a specific structure, given each one has its own specific function, but they still have common architectures, such as a Rossmann-fold domain.
-CDPSs are monomers that have been found to display a strong structural similarity to the catalytic domainsof class Ic aminoacyl tRNA synthetases: both these families, CDPSs and class Ic aaRSs, have a Rossmann-fold domain and their structures can be superimposed showing many structural analogies.
+CDPSs are monomers that have been found to display a strong structural similarity to the catalytic domains of class Ic aminoacyl tRNA synthetases: both these families, CDPSs and class Ic aaRSs, have a Rossmann-fold domain and their structures can be superimposed showing many structural analogies.

 CDPSs characteristically feature a deep surface-accessible pocket bordered by the catalytic residues, which is where the catalysis of amide bond formation takes place.
 This structure is positioned similarly to the aminoacyl binding pocket in aaRSs, which leads to thinking that CDPSs evolved from class Ic aaRSs.

 CDPSs and aaRSs present substantial differences though, such as the absence of ATP-binding motifs in CDPSs, given that these use, unlike aaRSs, amino acids that have already been activated.